collective/CMFSin/README.txt

 in in a timely fashion.
 Most of the remaining work has to happen in UI land.

+CMFSin now should work in Plone 2.0, 2.1, and 2.5.
+Please report any bugs to the issue tracker: http://plone.org/products/cmfsin/issues

  <b>Step-by-step instructions</b>

- 1. Install either using the CMFQuickInstaller or using an external method.
+ 1. Install using the CMFQuickInstaller or the Plone Control Panel.

-    Using CMFQuickInstaller:

     In the ZMI, add a CMFQuickInstaller Tool to your CMF/Plone Site.
     Click on portal_quickinstaller.
 Check CMFSin and click "Install".

-    Using External Method:

-    Add an External Method to your CMF/Plone site and specify the
-    following:

-      ID: install_cmfsin

-      Module Name: CMFSin.Install

-      Function Name: install

-    Click "Test" to install CMFSin.

  2. In the ZMI, go to the new sin_tool object of your CMF/Plone site.
     Add RSS or RDF channels to the "channels" section: